ironbar/prompt_recovery/docs/modeling/Iteration_08_create_high_quality_hard_dataset.md

 - [x] Is the Mixtral tokenizer similar to OpenAI's?
 - [ ] Combine multiple prompts in one.
 F.e. rewrite the text adding dragons and with a more humorous tone.
 - [ ] Merge model and adapter using public notebook as reference
+- [ ] Read about fine-tuning model in question answering datasets and how to adjust the loss just on the answers